1,4-Butanediol

 Acrylic acid

 Acrylic Acid is an organic compound with the chemical formula CH₂=CHCOOH.
-This colorless liquid has a sharp, characteristic odor and is highly reactive due to the presence of both a carboxyl group and a carbon-carbon double bond in its structure.
+This colorless liquid has a sharp, distinctive odor and is highly reactive due to the presence of both a carboxyl group and a carbon–carbon double bond in its structure.

-The structure of acrylic acid includes a vinyl group (CH₂=CH) and a carboxyl group (–COOH).
-The carbon-carbon double bond (vinyl bond) is responsible for its high reactivity in polymerization reactions, while the carboxyl group makes it a weak acid and enables esterification reactions.
+The carbon–carbon double bond (vinyl bond) is responsible for its high reactivity in polymerization reactions, while the carboxyl group makes it a weak acid, enabling esterification and other reactions.

-Properties of Acrylic Acid
+Physical and Chemical Properties of Acrylic Acid

-Physical State: Colorless, transparent liquid
+Physical state | Colorless, transparent liquid |

-Solubility: Completely soluble in water, alcohols, ethers, and chloroform
+Solubility | Completely miscible with water, alcohols, ethers, and chloroform |

-Reactivity: Highly reactive, particularly prone to polymerization.
-It is commonly stabilized with a small amount of a polymerization inhibitor (such as monoethyl ether of hydroquinone or MEHQ) to prevent spontaneous polymerization during storage
+Reactivity | Highly reactive, especially toward polymerization.
+For this reason, acrylic acid is usually stabilized with small amounts of polymerization inhibitors (such as monomethyl ether hydroquinone – MEHQ) to prevent spontaneous polymerization during storage. |

-Boiling Point: 139°C
+Boiling point | 139°C |

-Melting Point: 13°C
+Melting point | 13°C |

-Acidity: Weak acid
+Acidity | Weak acid |

 Applications of Acrylic Acid

-Coatings and Paints Industry: As a main monomer in producing emulsions and acrylic resins for architectural paints, automotive coatings, and industrial finishes.
+Used as a monomer in the production of acrylic emulsions and resins for architectural paints, automotive coatings, and industrial finishes.

-Superabsorbent Polymers (SAPs): Polymers derived from acrylic acid, particularly sodium polyacrylate, are highly water-absorbent and used in baby diapers, feminine hygiene products, and agriculture (as moisture retainers for soil).
+They are used in baby diapers, feminine hygiene products, and agriculture (as soil moisture retainers).

-Textile Industry: In the production of acrylic fibers and fabrics with excellent resistance to sunlight and weathering.
+Used in the production of acrylic fibers and fabrics with excellent resistance to sunlight and weathering.

-Petroleum Additives: To enhance the properties of oils and lubricants.
+Improves the performance of oils and lubricants.

-Pharmaceuticals: In the synthesis of certain pharmaceutical compounds.
+Serves as an intermediate in the synthesis of certain pharmaceutical compounds.

 Advantages of Acrylic Acid